mayurpawar/heritage-lens/README.md

 ### 11.2 Application Setup

-✅ These steps are executed during step 1 when VM starup script runs and hence no need to execute.
+✅ These steps are executed during step 1 when VM startup script runs and hence no need to execute.
 Adding it here for info and debugging if required.
 SSH into the provisioned VM and set up the application:

 ```bash